The 1000 Mile Club is the organized running club at

 San Quentin Prison

 The club is coached and sponsored by the Tamalpa Running Club located in Marin County, California.
 Tamalpa coaches are seasoned runners who have competed at various distances ranging from track sprints to 100-mile ultramarathons.
 Coaches train at San Quentin with members of The 1000 Mile Club and share their running experiences, training methods, and race strategies.

 FRANK RUONA, 1000 mile club Head Coach

 Frank, 73, has been the 1000 Mile Club’s volunteer head coach since the club’s 2005 inception.
 He is a veteran of 78 marathons and 38 ultra-marathons.
 He believes that having the “Marathon Mindset,” the toughness, focus, and determination necessary to succeed as a runner, is also what it takes to succeed life.
-As the idea of running as a form of rehabilitation spreads Frank is assisting other prisons in creating their own long distance running clubs; Washington Corrections Center has formed its own 1000 Mile Club and has recently completed its first half marathon.
+As the idea of running as a form of rehabilitation spreads, Frank assists other prisons in creating their own long distance running clubs; Washington Corrections Center has formed its own 1000 Mile Club and has recently completed its first half marathon.